 - place the rear white bracket section with the two screw holes on the plate over the holes where your toilet seat was attached

-- place your seat and lid back re-bolts as before, but with the frame plate underneath them
+- place your seat and lid back and re-bolts as before, but with the frame plate underneath them

 - attach the arm rests to the assist rails